etwk/blog/content/lists/books.md

 ### Margaret Atwood
 - [ ] The Handmaid's Tale #fiction #novel #dystopian #feminism
+- [ ] Old Babes in the Wood: Stories #short-stories

 ### Milan Kundera
 - [ ] The Unbearable Lightness of Being: A Novel